 The WPSI consultants are carefully selected physicians who are willing to serve as champions across the state of California to improve and enhance the treatment of patients struggling with opioid use disorder (OUD) using medications for addiction treatment (MAT).
-Each have ample experience prescribing buprenorphine and other medications and can be accessed to mentor other X-waivered prescribers seeking additional consultation.
+Each has ample experience prescribing buprenorphine and other medications and can be accessed to mentor other X-waivered prescribers seeking additional consultation.

 Dr. Angella Barr is the medical director of Chemical Dependency and Treatment Associates Inc. (CDTAinc) located in Sacramento, CA. She is a fellow-trained and board-certified addiction medicine specialist, with a unique skill for buprenorphine (Suboxone) treatment for addiction and pain.
 Her other specialties include general medication management and treating chemical dependencies during pregnancy.